GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 - As an [origin trial](/origin-trials/).
 Origin trials enable the API for **all visitors** of a given [origin](/same-site-same-origin/#origin). **You need to register your origin for the origin trial in order to try the API with end users**.
-See [Using the conversion measurement API](/using-conversion-measurement) for details about the origin trial.
+See [Using the Attribution Reporting API](/using-conversion-measurement) for details about the origin trial.
 - By turning on flags, in Chrome 86 and later.
 Flags enable the API on a **single user**'s browser.
   **Flags are useful when developing locally**.